2022 United States House of Representatives elections in Texas: District 23

 The 23rd district covers southwestern Texas, including the Big Bend, the southern and western San Antonio suburbs, and the southwestern El Paso suburbs.
-The incumbent is Republican Tony Gonzales, who was elected with 50.6% of the vote in 2020.
+The incumbent was Republican Tony Gonzales, who was elected with 50.6% of the vote in 2020.

-This district is included on the list of Republican-held seats the Democratic Congressional Campaign Committee is targeting in 2022.
+This district was included on the list of Republican-held seats the Democratic Congressional Campaign Committee was targeting in 2022.